 Qalas of Karakalpakstan

-Fortresses of Ancient Khorezm
+Fortresses and other sights of Ancient Khorezm

 The ruins of more than 300 desert fortresses of ancient Khorezm rest mostly in the autonomous republic of Karakalpakstan.
 The southeast part of the Karakalpakstan deserts are dotted with more than 50 old ruined fortresses, called Kalas also written as Qala translating straight as a fortress.
 The fortresses go also way beyond this area but it is the most interesting part from the traveller’s perspective as it is easily accessed and near other sights and destinations.